As the demand for homes continues to rise in 2021, construction spending has increased, and mortgage rates remain low.

-Mortgage rates for 30-year fixed rate mortgages continue to stay near historic lows as the year gets underway.
+Mortgage rates for 30-year fixed-rate mortgages continue to stay near historic lows as the year gets underway.
 And with news of the coronavirus spreading, rates have fallen even further and may even be expected to stay lower than initially anticipated throughout the year.

 The rate is available to conforming, prime borrowers willing to pay an accompanying 0.7 discount points plus a full set of closing costs.
 A “prime” mortgage applicant typically has excellent credit, verifiable income, and at least 25% equity in their home.

 Discount points are a one-time, up-front closing cost, based on loan size.
 If your loan requires 1 discount point, that means that your loan has a closing cost equal to 1 percent of your loan size.
-If your loan requires two discount points, the fee would be equal to two percent of your loan size; and so on.
+If your loan requires two discount points, the fee would be equal to two percent of your loan size, and so on.

+Overall, discount points are not all doom and gloom as they are optional.
 To avoid paying discount points, simply ask your lender for a “zero points” loan.
 You’ll get a higher mortgage rate than what Freddie Mac shows in its survey, but you’ll pay fewer closing costs.

 Today’s low rates are terrific for both home buyers and existing homeowners looking to make a refinance.
 As compared to last year at this time, mortgage rates are down by 95 basis points — nearly one full percentage point.

-Where Are Mortgage Rates Going To Be Throughout 2020?
+Where Are Mortgage Rates Going?